Workshop and performance day open to all young players aged 8 – 21

 Come and experience the joy of string playing at the Big Youth Music Experience for young violin, viola, cello and double bass players.

-Come to Stringwise 2023 – an instrumental workshop day and concert for all young violin, viola, cello and double bass players from beginners to grade 5+.
+Come to Stringwise 2025 – an instrumental workshop day and concert for all young violin, viola, cello and double bass players from beginners to grade 5+.
+(For wind, brass and percussion players – check out BANDWISE!)

 Rehearsals are led by experienced conductors and a team of specialist instrumentalists on the workshop day.
 Family and friends are invited to watch the informal concert the following weekend at Nottingham’s Albert Hall!